oravirt/vagrant-vbox-si-fs/README.md

 Edit the `hosts.yml` file if you want to change the ip, number of cpu's etc.

-If you want to use a different version or Oracle Linux, change the parameter `box: oravirt/ol73`: to one of the following:
+If you want to use a different version or Oracle Linux, change the parameter `box: oravirt/ol73` to one of the following:

 - `oravirt/ol72`
 - `oravirt/ol68`
 - `oravirt/ol67`
+- `oravirt/ol65`

-Download the Oracle binaries and place them in the `swrepo` directory.
+Download the Oracle binaries (see below) and place them in the `swrepo` directory.

-`vagrant up`
+And then: `vagrant up`

-This will:
+This will (by default):
 - create a VM based on Oracle Linux 7.3
-- create a 12.2 container database called 'orcl'
+- create a 12.2 container database called 'orclcdb'
-- create a pdb called orclpdb
+- create a pdb called 'orclpdb'
 - sys/system passwords are Oracle123

+If you just want to create the machine, and not run the provisioning step run this:

+`vagrant up --no-provision`

+### Modifying the Oracle installation

-If you want to installa a different version of Oracle, edit the `ansible-oracle/group_vars/vbox-si-fs` file and change the following:
+If you want to install a different version of Oracle, edit the `ansible-oracle/group_vars/vbox-si-fs` file and change the following:

 Under `oracle_databases`, change the parameter `oracle_version_db:` to one of the following: